-- In someone with chronic swelling of the pancreas
+- In someone with long-term (chronic)swelling of the pancreas

 - After trauma to the belly, more often in children

-The cyst happens when the ducts (tubes) in the pancreas are damaged and fluid with enzymes cannot drain.
+The pseudocyst happens when the ducts (tubes) in the pancreas are damaged and fluid with enzymes cannot drain.

-Symptoms can occur within days to months after an attack of pancreatitis, and include:
+Symptoms can occur within days to months after an attack of pancreatitis.
+They include:

 - Bloating of the abdomen